JSON Copilot

 Pro Tip

-You can import files one after another — JSON Copilot will replace the current content each time.
-For working with multiple JSON files, use browser tabs to keep several instances open.
+You can import files one after another.
+JSON Copilot replaces the current content each time.
+To work with multiple JSON files at once, use browser tabs to keep several instances open.

 Still Have Questions?